AlecRust/wp-tut-updater-action/README.md

 > Automate "Tested up to" version updates in your WordPress projects.

-[GitHub Action](https://github.com/features/actions) that fetches the latest WordPress version then updates the "Tested up to" version of your WordPress plugin or theme if it's out of date.
+This [GitHub Action](https://github.com/features/actions) fetches the latest WordPress version then updates the "Tested up to" version of your WordPress plugin or theme if it's out of date.

-Run it based on a cron or trigger it manually.
-Have the action create a pull request, or allow it to commit directly to the default branch.
+The action can create a pull request for the change, or commit directly to the default branch.
 Never forget to update the "Tested up to" version of your WordPress plugin or theme again!

 ## Example